Backward uniqueness for the heat equation in cones: Backward uniqueness

-To estimate the right hand side, we need to look into the detail of derivatives of $\eta$.
+To estimate the right hand side, we need to look into details of derivatives of the function $\eta(y, s)$.
 In view of the definitions of $\psi_1$ and $\psi_2$, the support of derivatives of $\eta(y, s)$ is the closure of the set

 However, the second set has empty intersection with $\OOd\times(1/2, 1)$, where the function $v$ is nonzero.
 Hence the support of the term $(|\nabla v|+|v|) (|\partial_s \eta+|\nabla\eta|+|\Delta\eta|)$ is closure of the set